robsmi-msfte/AVDBlueprint/README.md

     When correctly configured, the Role assignments for your Azure AD group, should look like this:

     ![Blueprint Group Access Control Depiction](https://github.com/Azure/AVDBlueprint/blob/main/images/BluePrint_GroupAccessControlDepiction.PNG)

-* **An [Azure subscription](https://azure.microsoft.com/en-us/free/) with sufficient credits to deploy the environment, and keep it running at the desired levels**

 * **Azure Blueprint resource provider registered to your subscription** through Azure PowerShell with this PowerShell command: